o365soa/soa/README.md

 If directory synchronisation is used and the Active Directory module is not installed and you cannot run PowerShell as a local admin, you can skip the installation of the module by using `-SkipAdModule`.
 A machine with the module installed will be needed on the first day of the engagement to collect information about the AD environment.
 The module can be installed on a machine using `-AdModuleOnly` or manually via another method.

-## Microsoft Entra enterprise application
+## Microsoft Entra app registration

-An enterprise application is required in order to use Microsoft Graph and other APIs.
-Installation and configuration of this application is performed by the prerequisites script.
+An app registration is required to use Microsoft Graph and other APIs.
+Registration and configuration of this application is performed by the prerequisites script.

-The permission scope of this application is limited to the following:
+The permission scopes for the application are the following:
 #### Microsoft Graph API:
-* **SecurityEvents.Read.All** (Retrieve active security events within your tenant.)
-* **IdentityRiskyUser.Read.All** (Retrieve identity risk events raised by Microsoft Entra ID Protection.)
-* **IdentityRiskEvent.Read.All** (Retrieve identity risk events raised by Microsoft Entra ID Protection.)
-* **DeviceManagementConfiguration.Read** (Retrieve Intune configuration policies, if applicable.)
+* **Application.ReadWrite.OwnedBy** (Update applications owned by the application.
+This allows the application to remove its own client secret when the prerequisites validation and data collection are complete.)
-* **AuditLog.Read.All** (Retrieve sign-in activity for user and guest accounts.)
+* **AuditLog.Read.All** (Get sign-in activity for user and guest accounts.)
+* **DeviceManagementConfiguration.Read** (Get Intune configuration policies, if applicable.)
-* **Directory.Read.All** (Retrieve sign-in activity for user and guest accounts.
-Both this scope and the previous scope are required in order to get sign-in activity.)
+* **Directory.Read.All** (Get sign-in activity for user and guest accounts.
+Both this scope and AuditLog.Read.All are required in order to get sign-in activity.)
+* **IdentityRiskEvent.Read.All** (Get identity risk events raised by Microsoft Entra ID Protection.)
+* **IdentityRiskyUser.Read.All** (Get identity risk events raised by Microsoft Entra ID Protection.
+Both this scope and IdentityRiskEvent.Read.All are required to get risk events.)
+* **OnPremDirectorySynchronization.Read.All** (Get Microsoft Entra directory synchronization settings.)
-* **Policy.Read.All** (Retrieve Microsoft Entra authorization and conditional access policies.)
+* **Policy.Read.All** (Get various Microsoft Entra policies, such as authorisation, cross-tenant access, and conditional access.)
+* **PrivilegedAccess.Read.AzureADGroup** (Get Privileged Identity Management roles assigned to groups, if applicable.)
+* **RoleManagement.Read.All** (Get Privileged Identity Management roles assigned to users, if applicable.)
+* **SecurityEvents.Read.All** (Get active security events within your tenant.)
-* **SecurityIncident.Read.All** (Retrieve Defender security incidents.)
+* **SecurityIncident.Read.All** (Get Defender security incidents.)
-* **OnPremDirectorySynchronization.Read.All** (Retrieve Microsoft Entra directory synchronization settings.)
 #### Dynamics CRM API:
-* **user_impersonation** (Retrieve Dataverse settings.)
+* **user_impersonation** (Get Dataverse settings.)
 #### Windows Defender ATP
-* **AdvancedQuery.Read.All** (For organizations with Microsoft Defender for Endpoint, retrieve health alerts.)
+* **AdvancedQuery.Read.All** (For organisations with Microsoft Defender for Endpoint, get health alerts.)

-### Enterprise application security
+### App registration security

-Being a security-related assessment, we are conscious of the security of the enterprise application created for it, which is why the following security considerations are made:
+Being a security-related assessment, we are conscious of the security of the application created for it, which is why the following security considerations are made:
-* The application is scoped to specific activities, as indicated above.
-All scopes are read-only and specific to configuration settings, not access to any user content.
+* The application is scoped to specific activities, as indicated above, using a least-privilege model.
+All scopes are read-only (except for OwnedBy so it can remove its client secret) and grant access only to configuration settings, not any user-generated data.
+* Client secrets
-* A client secret (a password specific to the application that is randomly generated by Microsoft Entra) is created by the installation script for validating the installation of the application.
-It is configured to expire after 48 hours, but is deleted from the application when the validation is complete.
+   * A client secret (a password randomly generated by Microsoft Entra) is created by the installation script for validating the configuration of the application.
+It is set to expire after 48 hours, but is removed from the application when the validation is complete.
-* A client secret, also configured to expire after 48 hours, is created on the day of the collection to be able to retrieve the necessary data, but is deleted from the application when the collection is complete.
+   * When the collection script is executed, a client secret (also set to expire after 48 hours) is created to be able to retrieve the necessary data, but is removed from the application when the collection script is complete.
-* The client secret is stored only in memory during the execution of the prerequisites installation script and the data collection script.
+   * In each scenario, the client secret is stored only in memory by the script and is not accessible upon completion.

-### Removal of enterprise application
+### Removal of application

-You can remove the enterprise application at the conclusion of the engagement.
-This is not necessary, however, because the application cannot be used without a valid client secret, which is deleted when the collection script completes.
-It is important that you **do not** remove the enterprise application between the prerequisites installation and the data collection on the first day of the engagement.
+You may remove the application at the conclusion of the engagement.
+It is not necessary, however, because it cannot be used without a valid client secret, which is removed when the collection script completes.
+It is important that you **do not** remove the application between the prerequisites installation and the data collection.